kleinerweinshop/backbonecommerce/README.md

 ### CLI

-As by now, the CLI supports adding a new page.
+As by now, the CLI supports:

+adding a new page

     $ new <pagename>

+close application

+    $ exit

 More is coming!